jeff5/very-slow-jython/docs/src/site/sphinx/plain-java-object-2/subclasses-in-python.rst

 by reading CPython ``exceptions.c`` and noting where new fields are added.

+We therefore definitively relinquish the convenience of selecting exception types in Java with ``try-catch``.
+We may select only the broad category of exception that way, then test the Python type of each, and throw it back if we don't intend to handle it here.
+This is quite close to the Jython 2 pattern
+(and now we know why it is like that).

 As we have seen,
 developing our ideas for subclasses and the "replaceable type" will involve learning to create classes dynamically.
-Fortunately, the exceptions provide a rich inheritance hierarchy, which could almost have been written in Python, but is hand-coded (in C originally, of course).
+The exceptions are an example of a rich inheritance hierarchy, similar to those we have to create dynamically in Python, but hand-coded (in C originally).
-That provides a useful test of our ideas, before we confront class synthesis.
+This provides a useful test of our ideas applied statically, before we have to confront dynamic class synthesis.

 Exceptions and their Representations